PhonologicalCorpusTools/CorpusTools/docs/source/references.rst

    Ms. University of British Columbia and Stony Brook University.
    See also `http://sublexical.phonologist.org/ <http://sublexical.phonologist.org/>`_.

 ..
+[Anghelescu2016] Anghelescu, Andrei.
+(2016).
+"Distinctive transitional probabilities
+   across words and morphemes in Sesotho.
+University of British Columbia Working Papers in Linguistics.
+44.1-17.

+..
 [Archangeli2013] Archangeli, Diana & Douglas Pulleyblank.
 2013.
    The role of UG in phonology.
 Proceedings of the West Coast Conference on Formal Linguistics 31.
 Somerville, MA: Cascadilla Press.